 The microfilariae circulate in the blood stream.
 In India, China and many other Asian countries.
 They show a nocturnal periodicity in peripheral circulation, being seen in large numbers in peripheral blood only at night, between 10 pm and 4 am.
 This correlates with the night biting habit of the vector mosquito.
 Periodicity may also be related to the sleeping habits of the hosts.
 It has been reported that if the sleeping habits of the hosts are reversed, over a period, the microfilariae change their periodicity from nocturnal to diurnal.
 Nocturnal periodic microfilariae are believed to spend the day time mainly in the capillaries of the lung and kidneys or in the heart and great vessels.
 In the Pacific islands and some parts of the Malaysian archipelago, the microfilariae are non-periodic or diurnal subperiodic, in that they occur in peripheral circulation at all times, with a slight peak during the late afternoon or evening.
 This is related to the day biting habits of the local vector mosquitoes.
-(Some authors separate the subperiodic Pacific type of W. bancrofti as a distinct species designated W. pacifica, but this is not widely accepted).
 Humans are the definitive host.
 No animal host or reservoir is known for W.bancrofti.
 The intermediate host is the female mosquito, different species acting as vectors in different geographic areas.
-The major vector in India and most other parts of Asia is $Culex\ quinquefasciatus\ (C.fatigans)$.
+The major vector in India and most other parts of Asia is Culex quinquefasciatus (C.fatigans).
 Microfilariae do not multiply or undergo any further development in the human body.
 If they are not taken up by a female vector mosquito, they die.
 Their lifespan is believed to be about 2 to 3 months.
 It is estimated that a microfilarial density of at least 15 per drop of blood is necessary for infecting mosquitoes.
 Densities of 20,000 microfilariae or more per ml of blood may be seen in some carriers.
 When a vector mosquito feeds on a carrier, the microfilariae are taken in with the blood meal and reach the stomach of the mosquito.
 Within 2 to 6 hours, they cast off their sheaths (exsheathing), penetrate the stomach wall and within 4 to 17 hours migrate to the thoracic muscles where they undergo further development.
-During the next 2 days, they metamorphose into the first-stage larva which is a sausage-shaped form with a spiky tail, measuring 125-250 × 10-15 μ m.
-Within a week, it moults once or twice, increases in size and becomes the second-stage larvae, measuring $225-325 \times 15-30 \ \mu m$.
-In another week, it develops its internal structures and becomes the elongated third-stage filariform larva, measuring $1500-2000 \times 15-25 \ \mu m$.
+During the next 2 days, they metamorphose into the first-stage larva which is a sausage-shaped form with a spiky tail, measuring $125-250 \times 10-15 \,\mu\text{m}$.
+Within a week, it moults once or twice, increases in size and becomes the second-stage larvae, measuring $225-325 \times 15-30 \ \mu\text{m}$.
+In another week, it develops its internal structures and becomes the elongated third-stage filariform larva, measuring $1500-2000 \times 15-25 \mu m$.
 It is actively motile.
 This is the infective larva.
 It enters the proboscis sheath of the mosquito, awaiting opportunity for infecting humans on whom the mosquito feeds.
 There is no multiplication of the microfilaria in the mosquito and one microfilaria develops into one infective larva only.
-The time taken from the entry of the microfilaria into the mosquito till the evelopment of the infective third-stage larva located in its proboscis sheath, constitutes the extrinsic incuation period.
+The time taken from the entry of the microfilaria into the mosquito till the development of the infective third-stage larva located in its proboscis sheath, constitutes the extrinsic incuation period.
 Its duration varies with environmental factors such as temperature and humidity as well as with the vector species.
 Under optimal conditions, its duration is 10 to 20 days.